cesare-montresor/CarND-Behavioral-Cloning-P3/writeup_report.md

 I thought of adding occlusions and shadows particularly while I was placing the waypoint for the jungle track from birdeye view, I could really appreciate how many different lighting conditions, shadows and sharp changes in brightness there are.
 ![shadows]

+One thing that I didn't had the time to fix is the sampling in the generators based on the occurence, to help fixing the left-steering tendencies of my algorithm, to allow it to be trained for longer epochs.
+![steering_distrib]

 #### Personal considerations

 I wish I had more time to try out other variants especially, the seering correction for left and right images (with multiple side cameras).